rawatabhinav368/Banglore-RapidoRide-Analytics-Trends-Demand-Forecasting/README.md

   ### Exploratory data analysis (EDA)

-  EDA involves exploring the inventory data to answer key questions, such as:
+  EDA involves exploring the ride data to answer key questions, such as:

   - Which service type (e.g., Bike, Auto, Cab) is most preferred by users?
   - What are the peak demand hours for each service type?